Cray-HPE/docs-csm/operations/network/customer_access_network/bi-can_arista_metallb_peering.md

-# Metallb peering with arista edge router
+# MetalLB Peering with Arista Edge Router

-This is an example configuration of how to connect a pair of Arista switches to metallb running inside of kubernetes.
+This is an example configuration of how to connect a pair of Arista switches to MetalLB running inside of Kubernetes.

 ## Prerequisites

-- Pair of arista switches already connected to the high speed network.
+- Pair of Arista switches already connected to the high-speed network.
-- Updated SLS file that has the `CHN` network configured.
+- Updated System Layout Service (SLS) file that has the `CHN` network configured.

+## Example Configuration

 Below is a snippet from an upgraded SLS.